babycamel/afew/README.md

 # References

 Arne Eide's [Introduction to Fisheries Economics](https://figshare.com/articles/Introduction_to_Fisheries_Economics/3784821#) is a good reference.
-It uses wolfram Language (Mathematica) for the exercises which is an alternative but less on-line support and help available.
+It uses Wolfram Language (Mathematica) for the exercises which is an alternative but less on-line support and help available.
 So we will use Python instead.